My perf blade comes loose in the collar as I'm running. Am I doing something wrong?

 First, check the nylon anvil.
 Slide the anvil away from the perf, loosen the retaining collar (you'll probably need a spanner to loosen it) and with the anvil remaining ON the collar, try to wobble the anvil.
 It should have a snug, sliding fit, with at most an almost imperceptible wobble.
 It might also be firmly on the collar, which is OK too.
 If however you see a noticeable wobble, replace it with another anvil.
 Temperature and humidity changes can have an impact on the expansion/contraction of the anvil, affecting the inside diameter of the anvil.
 Remember, these tools are made to extremely tight tolerances to deliver high performance.
 In rare cases, the right combination of temperature and humidity extremes can be enough to make a difference.

 Next, be sure your shafts are not bowed.
 If you see a visible wobble in the shafts as the machine runs, the shafts need to be repaired or replaced.
 You can also check by positioning a pair of pullout wheels at the far ends of the shafts.
 Using a 20# bond, set the pressure evenly at each end.
 Move one of the sets of pullout wheels to the center and check the pressure.
-If it is inconsistent (pressure goes off and on) then your shafts are sligthly bowed.
+If it is inconsistent (pressure goes off and on) then your shafts are slightly bowed.

 Another culprit: worn shaft bushings and/or couplings.
 Have a mechanic check it for you, or use this simple test on folding machines.
 Worn bushings should be replaced.